2CA: 1940s

-By 1940 wartime 2CA was broadcasting 6.30am-11.30pm daily and for the first time was taking out display advertising to promote programs in its schedule.
+By 1940 wartime 2CA was broadcasting 6.30am to 11.30pm daily and for the first time was taking out display advertising to promote programs in its schedule.
 Daytime programs were deliberately female skewed, describe by the station as "Mainly for women", while evening melody programs were designed to "Relax".
 A 15 minute War Diary was broadcast each evening at 10.15, following the BBC News at 9.30pm.

 In 1946, with the war over, 2CA was eager to put forth its image of leading commercial radio station, with a comprehensive program schedule.
 The post-war line up was advertised in the 1946/47 Radio Listeners' Annual as Phil Desmond (Top of the Pops, Who, Crosby Croons); Len Major (Breakfast and Saturday Dance); Reg Adams (Newsreader and Afternoons); Bruce Stokes (Luncheon and Friday Swin); Graham Connolly (Evenings) and Rex Morrisby (Sunday Listener Arranged Programmes).
 Optimistically, the station advised they anticipated 'shortly' returning to 24-hour broadcasting.
 In fact it would be 21 years until that would occur.